 s will impact users of the Carelink service.
 This vice.
 Fee increases are applied on a yearly ba s fee is not means tested, so is applied across asis, and service users are informed of the 6.
-Assess level of impact 3 What actions are planned to reduce/avoid negative impacts and increase positive impacts?
-7. Key actions to reduce negative impacts health needs in the ew of s75 arrangements is not planned to impective city.
-A project board is in place to oversee the ervice user involvement is planned within the e review and monitor any potential impact on Service users who require the services of Carelink, but choose not to have them, may be engaged in a care assessment to ascertain the risk to them, and to consider alternative support.
-8. Identify disproportion onate impacts Different Groups to be included in assessment Possible disproportionate impact on group/s?
-YES/NO Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should directly relate to the potential impacts identified.
+Assess level of impact 3 What actions are p planned to reduce/avoid negative impacts a and increase positive impacts?
+7. Key actions to reduce negative impacts health needs in the ew of s75 arrangements is not planned to impective.
+A project board is in place to oversee the ervice user involvement is planned within the e review and monitor any potential impact on require the services of Carelink, but choose retain the risk to them, and to consider alternates 8.
+Identify disproportion onate impacts Different Groups to be included in assessment Possible disproportionate impact on group/s?
+Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should directly relate to the potential impacts identified.
 Age (people of all ages) No